grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

-The above code will create a Trend metric named “waiting_time” and referred to in the code using the variable name `myTrend`.
+The preceding code creates a Trend metric called `waiting_time`.
+In the code, it's referred to with the variable name `myTrend`.

-Custom metrics will be reported at the end of a test.
+Custom metrics are reported at the end of a test.
 Here is how the output might look:

 <CodeGroup lineNumbers={[false]}>